bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   - Arrow head at both start and end: 0x1 + 0x2 = 0x3
   ```

-+ gridalpha:0.2
++ backgroundalpha:0.2
-+ gridalpha:0.5
++ backgroundalpha:0.5

   This value is to hold a float between 0-1 to express the opacity
-  for drawing grid lines.
-By default grid lines are drawn at an opacity
-  of (0.2).
+  for drawing background in a DIA picture.

 + barlength:<length>